Deploy Generated Standalone Executable Programs To Target Hardware

 rt_main.c

-: If you do not want to combine output and update functions, clear the model configuration parameter Single output/update function and make the following changes in your production version ofrt_main.c
+: If you do not want to combine output and update functions, clear model configuration parameter Single output/update function and make these changes in your production version ofrt_main.c

 :Replace calls to